fakela/documentation/get-started/what-is-mindee.md

 ## What is Mindee?

-[Mindee](https://mindee.com) is an API first platform that helps developers automate applications' workflows by standardizing the documents processing layer using computer vision and machine learning.
-In addition to easily detecting and extracting information using pre-trained data models for common documents (e.g., invoices, receipts, passports...), developers can easily build their own documents parsing API, thereby enabling any type of business to solve all document-based use cases quickly.
+[Mindee](https://mindee.com) is an API-first platform that helps developers automate applications' workflows by standardizing the document processing layer using computer vision and machine learning.
+In addition to easily detecting and extracting information using pre-trained data models for common documents (e.g., invoices, receipts, passports, etc.), developers can easily build their own document parsing API, thereby enabling any type of business to solve all document-based use cases quickly.

 Our mission is to help developers automate paperwork in their applications in real-time, with human-level accuracy.

 ## Who is Mindee for?

-Mindee have a developer first mindset – we build powerful document parsing APIs that developers can utilize to solve their problems.
-Also, Mindee can be used if:
+Mindee has a developer-first mindset and aims to build powerful document parsing APIs that developers can utilize to solve their problems.
+Mindee can be used if you are:

-- You are dealing with a lot of documents that aren't very organized, like invoices, receipts, forms, and so on.
+- dealing with a lot of documents that aren't very organized, like invoices, receipts, forms, and so on.
-- You need high-quality data extracted.
+- need high-quality data extracted.
-- You need data to be retrieved quickly.
+- need data to be retrieved quickly.

 ## Mindee Products

-- **Off-the-shelf APIs**: With the Off-the-shelf APIs, you can integrate our data extraction APIs with no coding!.
-This can easily be used only in the browser for non technical people.
-Each of our off-the-shelf APIs (Passport OCR API, Receipt OCR API, Invoice OCR API etc) have been trained using hundreds of thousands of documents to provide you with the most robust and accurate parsing solution.
+- **Off-the-shelf APIs**: With off-the-shelf APIs, you don't have to write any code to use our data extraction APIs.
+This can easily be used only in the browser for non-technical users.
+Each of our off-the-shelf APIs (Passport OCR API, Receipt OCR API, Invoice OCR API, etc.) has been trained using hundreds of thousands of documents to provide you with the most robust and accurate parsing solution.

-- **API Builder**: Mindee APi builder is our battle-tested deep learning OCR algorithms that allows users to design and train an API  to extract the data you need. from any type of document
+- **API Builder**: [Mindee API Builder](https://mindee.com/lp/ocr-document-learning) is our battle-tested deep learning OCR algorithm that allows users to design and train an API to extract the data they need from any type of document.

-- **docTR**: docTR which is also known as (Document Text Recognition) - is a seamless, high-performing & accessible library for OCR-related tasks powered by Deep Learning.
+- **docTR**: [Document Text Recognition](https://github.com/mindee/doctr) is a seamless, high-performing, and easily accessible library for OCR-related tasks powered by Deep Learning.

 ## What Mindee offers

-1. **Key information extraction**: Extracting a set of specific information from documents is also called **Key information extraction**.
-The goal is to define a list of fields you want to extract from documents, so you are able to automate a workflow based on this data when a new document comes up.
+1. **Key information extraction**: This refers to extracting a set of specific information from documents.
+The purpose is to specify a set of fields that you wish to extract from documents so that you may automate a process based on this data whenever a new document is created or updated.
 [block:image]
 {
   "images": [